Matheus-Garbelini/esp32_bluetooth_classic_sniffer/README.md

 This is a reverse engineered <u>**active**</u> BR/EDR sniffer and ESP32 patching framework (soon to be open-sourced), which can be used to explore the Bluetooth (BT) BR/EDR interaction between ESP32 controller and a remote target.
 Differently than <u>**passive**</u> sniffers, which do not interact with the BT network (piconet), the **<u>active</u>** sniffer connects itself to the remote BT device (BR/EDR target) and allows testing of BT protocol down to the Baseband layer in a quick and simple way by using a third-party BT host stack such as **[blue-kitchen](https://github.com/bluekitchen/btstack)**.
 The *BrakTooth* sniffer makes use of cheap boards such as ESP32-DOIT or ESP32-WROVER-KIT.

-This project was inspired by [*InternalBlue* BT patching framework](https://github.com/seemoo-lab/internalblue).
-We have extended their [Wireshark plugin](https://github.com/seemoo-lab/h4bcm_wireshark_dissector) (`dissectors/h4bcm dissector`) to support few more BT layers and our custom ESP32 metadata header.
+The dissection of Baseband packets extends the [*InternalBlue* Broadcom Wireshark Dissector](https://github.com/seemoo-lab/h4bcm_wireshark_dissector).
+Specifically, we have extended the h4bcm Wireshark plugin to support a few more BT layers and our custom ESP32 metadata header.
 Thanks [@jiska2342](https://github.com/seemoo-lab/h4bcm_wireshark_dissector/commits?author=jiska2342).

 ### Simplified Setup Overview